 Visit the Liberty Bell

 Independence Hall is a can’t miss part of any Philadelphia itinerary.
-It looks much like it did in 1776 when the Founding Fathers walked through its corridors.
-A free tour takes you through a brief history of the building and the momentous events that happened inside its walls.
+It looks much like it did in 1776 when the founding fathers walked through its corridors.
+A free 20-minute tour takes you through a brief history of the building and the momentous events that happened inside its walls.

-Carpenters’ Hall is another one of the top free places to visit in Philadelphia.
-It was here in 1774 that colonial delegates to the First Continental Congress voted to take a stand against the King of England.
+Carpenters’ Hall is another one of the top free places to visit in the city.
+In 1774, delegates to the First Continental Congress met here and voted to take a stand against the King of England.
 The delegates’ chairs and the original banner from the 1788 Constitutional parade are displayed in the hall, and you’ll frequently find other rotating historical exhibits.
+The museum is small, but it’s worth a quick visit.

 Museum of the American Revolution

 If your interest in Revolutionary War history runs deep, the Museum of the American Revolution is only two blocks away.
-Its collection includes thousands of artifacts, artworks, weapons, and more in exhibits that take you on a chronological journey from the origins of the conflict in the 1760s through the final years of the war.
+Its collection includes thousands of artifacts, artworks, and weapons in exhibits that take you on a chronological journey from the origins of the conflict in the 1760s through the final years of the war.
+The star of the show is the museum’s most magnificent artifact—George Washington’s original headquarters tent—that is displayed in a dedicated theater.

 Lunch at Spruce Street Harbor Park

-One of our favorite things to do is to visit the city’s waterfront park, which is also a great lunch destination.
+One of our favorite things to do is to visit the city’s waterfront park, which is also a great lunch destination if you’re visiting on a weekend.
 Spruce Street Harbor Park is the place go to when the weather is nice from May through October.
 It offers great views and lots of places to lounge, including hammocks that hang over the Delaware River.
 A selection of vendors offers Philadelphia food classics like crabfries from Chickie’s and Pete’s, tacos, or water ice.

 Magic Gardens